srlabUsask/crhmcode/README.md

 Both versions support the same command line interface which is described here: https://github.com/srlabUsask/crhmcode/wiki/Using-CRHMcode-Command-Line-Interface

-### CRHMcode GCC
+### CRHMcode CLI

-CRHMcode GCC can be compiled on any system that supports the GCC C++ compiler.
+CRHMcode CLI can be compiled on any system that supports the GCC C++ compiler.
 Instructions for compiling it can be found here: https://github.com/srlabUsask/crhmcode/wiki/Building-CRHMcode-GCC

 It is likely that other C++ compilers can be used to compile and run CRHMcode GCC but only the GCC compiler has been tested.

-CRHMcode GCC will be available as a source distribution designed to be built with the CMake set of tools.
+CRHMcode CLI will be available as a source distribution designed to be built with the CMake set of tools.

 ### CRHMcode GUI